 Jefferson Neighborhood Studio

-This student analysis and proposal for the economic revitalization of a central Eugene, Oregon neighborhood began with an initial studio deliverable that included a 1" = 50' axonometric map assembled from nine-block areas assigned to students for delineation.
+This site analysis and proposal for the economic revitalization of a central Eugene, Oregon neighborhood began with an initial studio deliverable that included a 1" = 50' axonometric base map assembled from about ten separate nine-block areas, with each area delineated by a different student.

 I choose to work with an area that included a the neighborhood's school building, and then walked the streets to sketch my impressions of the site.